muhyun/SelfDrivingCar-Term1-P1-FindingLaneLines/README.md

 ## Potential **shortcomings** with this pipeline

+This approach has potential shortcoming in several situatations.

-* Lanes outside of the predefined interest region
+#### Lanes outside of the predefined interest region
-*

-One potential shortcoming would be what would happen when ...
+A predefined region is used to mask out detected edges assuming lanes will be within that region.
+However, if the car is not in the middle of the left and right lane, either left or right lane could be outside of the region.
+In this case, only single lane will be detected.
+Also, if there is a sharp curve, detected lane might be too short.

+#### Erased but still visiable old lanes
+If there is a wall nearby the lane, the edge of the wall could be considered as an lane.

-Another shortcoming could be ...
+...

 ## Possible **improvements** to this pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+#### Adoptive interesting region modification

+...

+#### Reducing redundantly detected lanes

+...